Information for the public

-Before you consider ICSI, your doctor should offer both of you appropriate tests and discuss the results and their implications with you.
+Before you consider ICSI, your doctor should offer both of you, appropriate tests and discuss the results and their implications with you.
 They should also consider whether a genetic problem could be affecting sperm production.
 For some men, fertility problems result from a gene defect on their Y chromosome (the male sex chromosome).
-If your doctor knows or suspects that you have a specific gene defect they should offer you appropriate genetic counselling and tests.
+If your doctor knows or suspects that you have a specific gene defect, they should offer you appropriate genetic counselling and tests.

-If your sperm quality is very poor or you don't have sperm in your semen because of problems with sperm production, you should be offered a test known as karyotyping.
+If your sperm quality is very poor or you do not have sperm in your semen because of problems with sperm production, you should be offered a test known as karyotyping.
 This checks for abnormalities in your chromosomes.
 You should be offered genetic counselling about the possible results of this test.